-- 5. Further, KSEB Ltd also pointed out that the Commission disallowed Rs.23.30 crore on account of return on equity as the Commission allowed only 14% RoE against 15.5% as per the directions of APTEL.
-KSEB Ltd mentioned that though they has not challenged the order separately for the year 2011-12, it cannot be inferred that the APTEL has not extended the relief for 2011-12 alone among the five years from 2009-10 to 2013-14. - 6.
-The petitioner further stated that though APTEL has not interfered with the decision of the Commission in R&M expenses and A&G expenses, the disallowance on these expenses based on the methodology followed by the Commission, does not consider business growth of the utility thus resulting in disallowances of the considerable O&M expenses actually incurred as per the audited accounts.
-Further methodology based on inflation does not consider the business growth of the utility. - 7.
-Further ageing of assets which is a relevant factor that impacts R&M expenses was not considered while approving the expenses.
+- 5. The petitioner further stated that the approach of the Commission on R&M expenses in the process of truing up, ultimately resulted in considerable disallowance in R&M expenses.
+Hence KSEB Ltd requested to allow the R&M expenses and A&G expenses as per the audited accounts.
+The disallowance on these expenses based on the methodology followed by the Commission, which does not consider business growth of the utility resulted in disallowances of the considerable O&M expenses actually incurred as per the audited accounts.
+According to KSEB Ltd, methodology based on inflation does not consider the business growth of the utility.
+Further ageing of assets is also an issue which was not considered while approving the R&M expenses.
 The R&M expense allowed by the Commission is much lower than the actuals.
-Similarly the A&G expenses disallowed was about 26% of the actual amount spent, though most of the items of A&G expenses such as rent, taxes, insurance, conveyance, audit charges, legal expenses, professional charges etc., are not strictly controllable and the item of expenses incurred in the base year 2008-09 is not the same as the items of expenses in 2011-12.
-Further, the duty under section 3(1) of the Electricity Act was also not approved. - 8.
-KSEB Ltd also stated that the Commission has disallowed the depreciation amounting to Rs.135.40 crore on account of OYEC charges, which is to be reviewed.
-Further the Commission has allowed the employee costs attributable to the staff strength as on 31-3-2009 without considering the actual manpower, though APTEL has ordered that State Commission should have at least allowed the actual basic pay and DA increase, pay revision and terminal benefits over the actual base year expenses without accounting for increase in man power from 2008-09 to 2012-13.
-Further, the Commission though determined the revenue gap for the year, the order is silent as to the treatment of the approved revenue gap and requested the Commission to specify the same too - 9.
-The Kerala HT &EHT Industrial Electricity Consumers' Association in their letter dated 23-7-2017 brought to the notice of the Commission that the Association has filed an appeal petition on the orders of Truing up of accounts for 2011-12 and 2012-13 before the APTEL.
+Similarly the A&G expenses disallowed was about Rs.17.70 crore, though most of the items of A&G expenses such as rent, taxes, insurance, conveyance, audit charges, legal expenses, professional charges etc., are not strictly controllable and the item of expenses incurred in the base year 2008-09 is not the same as the items of expenses in 2012-13.
+Further, the duty under section 3(1) of the Electricity Act was also not approved. - 6.
+KSEB Ltd also stated that the Commission had disallowed depreciation expenses of Rs.163.13 crore on account of OYEC charges, which is to be reviewed.
+Further the Commission has allowed the employee costs attributable to the staff strength as on 31-3-2009 without considering the actual manpower, though APTEL has ordered that State Commission should have at least allowed the actual basic pay and DA increase, pay revision and terminal benefits over the actual base year expenses without accounting for increase in man power from 2008-09 to 2012-13. - 7.
+KSEB Ltd further stated that the Commission also totally disallowed the withdrawal of credits to the revenue account on account of SREB charges and M/s Steel complex.
+According to KSEB Ltd in the matter of SREB, KSEB Ltd cannot take a unilateral stand.
+In respect of the value of land taken over from M/s Steel Complex, KSEB Ltd will ascertain the market value of land and approach the Commission with the details pertains to gain/loss.
+Further, the Commission has though determined the revenue gap for the year, the order is silent as to the treatment of the approved revenue gap and requested the Commission to specify the same too. - 8.
+The Kerala HT &EHT Industrial Electricity Consumers' Association in their letter dated 23-7-2017 has brought to the notice of the Commission that the Association has filed an appeal petition on the orders of Truing up of accounts for 2011-12 and 2012-13 before the APTEL.